AqwamCreates/ChaWatcher/docs/index.md

 ChaWatcher is an anti-cheat / anomaly detector that uses machine-learning to detect outlier behaviours.
 It uses One-Class Support Vector Machine from my [DataPredict](https://aqwamcreates.github.io/DataPredict/) library.

 This documentation contains all the example codes that demonstrates data collection, model training and anomaly detection.
-There will not be API reference here as I thought this library is pretty simple to use.
+There will be no API reference here as I thought this library is pretty simple to use.

 You only need to collect normal (non-hacker) data.
 You can include outlier (hacker) data, but it may reduce the ChaWatcher's model accuracy.